Clarence Gilyard: Continued education and teaching work

 In 2003, Gilyard returned to school, receiving a Master of Fine Arts in theatre performance at Southern Methodist University.

 In 2006, Gilyard took a break from acting and became an associate professor in the College of Fine Arts – Department of Theatre at the University of Nevada, Las Vegas, where he taught stage and screen acting.
 He continued to teach for many years.
 Following his death, the school's film chair said "Professor Gilyard was a beacon of light and strength for everyone around at UNLV".

-Personal life and death
+Personal life

 Gilyard was married twice and had six children.
 His first marriage, to Catherine Dutko in 1989, ended in divorce, and he married his second wife, Elena Castillo, in 2001.
 He served as the consultant of the communications committee of the United States Conference of Catholic Bishops.

+Death

-After a long illness, Gilyard died at his home in Las Vegas, Nevada, on November 28, 2022, at the age of 66.
+After a long illness, Gilyard died at his home in Las Vegas, Nevada, on November 23, 2022, at the age of 66.
 He was cremated after a private ceremony.